-Karl has been the Chairman and Managing Director of Cadence Asset Management Pty Limited (The Manager), for 16 and a half years.
-Karl is also a Director of Webcentral Group Limited (WCG) and Cadence Opportunities Fund Limited.
-Karl has been the Chairman and Managing Director of Cadence Capital Limited for 15 and a half years.
+Karl has been the Chairman and Managing Director of Cadence Asset Management Pty Limited (the Manager), for 18 and a half years.
+Karl is also a Director of Cadence Opportunities Fund Limited (CDO).
+Karl was previously a Director of Webcentral Group Limited (WCG).
+Karl has been the Chairman and Managing Director of Cadence Capital Limited for 16 and a half years.